 When is the right time to fix your interest rates?

-Well, I shouldn’t say it’s just timing as the other important aspect is “why” you would fix.
-For some it makes sense, they are starting a family, reduced incomes or hedging in the case of many of our property investors – all very valid reasons.
+While thinking about when you lock in a mortgage rate, the other important aspect is why you would fix.
+For some, it makes sense, they are starting a family, reduced incomes or hedging in the case of many of our property investors – all very valid reasons.

 Know the risks

-I’m always keen to discuss with clients the risks associated with fixing your interest rates.
+I’m always keen to discuss with clients the risks associated with a fixed mortgage

-Well they went into a bank branch and were sold onto a very low rate – in fact fixed for 3 year at less than 3%.
+Well, they went into a bank branch and were sold onto a very low rate – in fact fixed for three years at less than 3 per cent.

 So here’s the main things you have to be aware of when fixing your interest rates:-

-- You will lose the ability to have an offset account
+- You may lose the benefits of having an offset account

-- You will lose the ability to make bulk or lump sum reductions to the loan
+- You may lose the ability to make lump sum reductions to the loan

 - Any rate cuts in future won’t affect the fixed rate that you have